Freedom and Accord Party: 1911–1913

-1918–1919
+1918–1920

 With the Ottoman Empire losing on all fronts in by the end of WWI, Talat Pasha's government fell.
 A general amnesty was declared and exiles from Sinop and abroad began to return to Constantinople.

-On November 17, 1918, Mustafa Sabri Efendi a former deputy of Tokat, declared the reorganization of the Freedom and Accord Party.
+On 17 November 1918, Mustafa Sabri Efendi a former deputy of Tokat, declared the reorganisation of the Freedom and Accord Party.
 In the following days, news emerged that Freedom and Accord branches were opened in various parts of the country.
-In a meeting held on January 10, 1919, the Freedom and Accord Party was officially re-established.
+In a meeting held on 10 January 1919, the Freedom and Accord Party was officially re-established.
 The new board of directors consisted mostly of elderly and retired state officials close to the palace.
-Former chairman Damat Ferit Pasha did not join the party.
+Former chairman Damat Ferid Pasha did not join the party.
 Mustafa Sabri, Ali Kemal, Rıza Tevfik, and Refik Halit (Karay), former and active members of the party, took part in its management.
 The most important spokespersons of the party in the press were Ali Kemal and Refi Cevat (Ulunay).
+The party was supported by the Sultan, Mehmed VI.

+Some members of the party advocated for the Ottoman Empire to become a League of Nations Mandate, an attitude that was also initially considered by a few ex-İttihadist.
+However the leadership were united in having close relations with Britain, and many joined the Friends of England Association.

+The party fiercely opposed the Turkish nationalist movement for being unreconstructed İttihadist, which they blamed for all problems the Ottoman Empire faced post-war.
+When this attack didn't work their organs accused them of being Bolsheviks.
+While Ottoman politicians were anticipating the call of a new election after the dissolution of parliament, Freedom and Accord reopened its branches in Istanbul in other provinces, though it found no support in Anatolia.
+8 May 1919, Miralay Sadık returned to Istanbul from Egypt, and once again took over the leadership of the party.